bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/2._Basic_Syntax/basicSyntax.md

 We also define the *visibility* of the variable, which specifies from where it can be accessed.
 In this case it's a `public` variable that can be accessed from inside and outside the contract.
 More on visibility later.

 ## ⭐️ Assignment
-- Create a new public state variable called name with the value "Alice".
+- Rename the contract to "HelloSolidity".